ashwin-pc/OpenSearch_Changelog_Workflow/README.md

 ## Introduction

-On March 20, 2023, Josh Romero issued a [call for proposals](https://github.com/opensearch-project/.github/issues/148) that would "solve the entire collection of issues around generating both ongoing CHANGELOGs, and release notes during GA of the product, for all OpenSearch project repositories."
+On March 20, 2023, Josh Romero issued a [call for proposals](https://github.com/opensearch-project/.github/issues/148) that would "solve the entire collection of issues around generating both ongoing CHANGELOGs, and release notes during General Availability (GA) of the product, for all OpenSearch project repositories."

 On May 4, 2023, a working group voted unanimously to move forward with the "Automation" variation of [Ashwin Chandran's proposal](https://github.com/opensearch-project/.github/issues/156).
 This proposal has now been implemented, and the details of the new changelog and release notes process are set out below.